michaelmhchang/budget_app/README.md

 - Main menu GUI
 - Income/Spending GUI
 - Income saves to a list of expenses
-- Spendings saves to a list of expense
+- Spendings saves to a list of expenses

 # Future Features
 - ~~Spendings saves to the lists of expenses~~